 Prospective clients asking you for samples or requesting you to attempt a test to exhibit your talent before agreeing to compensate, is a common scenario.
-And, you are doing it in hope of getting paid, but there is no certainty that you will.
-In this article, we will give a detailed insight into the scope of spec work and its merits and demerits.
+And, that is what spec work is all about.
+You do it in the hope of getting paid, but there is no certainty that you will.
+Being competitive in the freelance market requires bidding on jobs but what comes, in turn, is the request to perform work on spec.

 What is spec work?

 Speculative work or in short ‘spec work’ is a kind of work that is completed before payment is guaranteed.
-This kind of situation arises for mostly freelancers in the guise of a test or exam.
+This kind of situation arises for most freelancers in the guise of a test or exam.
 If the clients like your work they’ll pay you or else you will get nothing.
-Spec work may seem like taking up a project without signing up a contract, but it is more prevalent than one can think.
-A client can even adapt unethical means to exploit a freelancer by getting the job done as per requirement and then rejecting the freelancers.
-As there is no legal repercussion in this kind of work due to the absence of freelance contracts.
+A client can even adopt unethical means to exploit a freelancer by getting the job done as per requirement and then rejecting the freelancers.
+As there is no fear of legal repercussions in this freely-gained work due to the absence of freelance contracts.
 Therefore, it is essential to know how to respond to spec work requests and how to avoid them if you feel negative about the client’s approach.

 Different forms of spec work

-Just because spec work involves completing a project without guaranteed compensation, it does not mean that these are only done by inexperienced people.
+Just because spec work involves completing a project without guaranteed compensation, this does not only involve inexperienced people.
 Even though these kinds of work are not known by their actual name in the real world, these are quite a demand also.
 Here is the list of the most common spec work that every freelancer has encountered in their career.

 The creative contest is the most common and controversial form of spec work.
 These kinds of contests are held where freelancers participate to get paid for their work.
 This happens in companies that look for designers to create logos, slogans, shirt designs, etc. It’s fun engaging in these types of contests where they can flex their talents.
-But these contest-style spec works often give rise to varieties of problems.
-A creator forfeits all the legal rights of their design, whether knowingly or unknowingly.
-Whereas, some contest does pay the winner after winning the competition, though this is rare.
+But these contest-style spec works often give rise to varieties of problems, like issues with legal rights of the design.
+Whereas, some contests do pay the winner after winning the competition, though this is rare.

 If you have just started and want to build your portfolio, then freelance bidding may seem tempting.
-You could try out everything to win a big contract.
-But make sure you do not lose the creative rights before being awarded the contract.
+But make sure you do not lose creative rights before being awarded the contract.

-Trial work or take-home assignments are another common form of spec work that includes interviews as a part of the decision process.
+Trial work or take-home assignments are another common forms of spec work that include interviews as a part of the decision process.
 Connecting with prospective clients would involve completing a small piece of work to exhibit your skill.
 In some cases, payment is contingent on clients moving forward with you.
-In other cases, they promise to pay while requesting for the work.
+In other cases, they promise to pay while requesting the work.
 In either case, you need to be careful before accepting the request.

 Types of non-spec work

 Going in-depth with the theory of spec work, you must also know which are non-spec work.
-As some work may not involve compensation but that does not mean it should be considered working on spec.
-Take a look at the below points to know what is considered as non-spec work:
+Take a look at the points below!

 If you are placed in a working environment as part of an educational course or initial phase of professional development, then those are known as internships.
 These kinds of work generally do not compensate you.
 Some may do, but mostly these are done to gather professional experience and build a portfolio under a mentor.
 These do not come under spec work as this kind of work certifies you after successful completion of the internship despite the fact that it may or may not compensate you.

 If you agree to work without compensation for any organization, then it is not considered spec work.
 This could be either for a social cause or simply to build your portfolio.
-These are volunteer work often done to gather experience.
+Volunteer work is often done to gather experience.

 Crowdsourcing is getting work done and paying only those who work for it.
 It may seem like spec work, but there is a fine line of difference.
 A client wants a logo design and asks a forum to design it.
 The client pays the only one whose work they approve.
 This is spec work.
 Whereas crowdsourcing is completely different.
 This client pays for multiple logo designs and asks a forum to vote for the best one.